Skip to main content

 - USER: User refers to the user who can access the virtual host.

-- WEBROOT: The webroot is the directory or path where the website is stored.
+- WEBROOT: The webroot is the folder or path where the website is stored.

 - TEMPLATE: The template contains Apache configurations, such as SSL, timeout, headers etc..
 It serves as a template and basic configuration.